Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Tool Proficiencies (XGE).md

 ### Gaming Set

-Proficiency with a gaming set applies to one type of game, such as Three-Dragon Ante or games of chance that use dice.
+Proficiency with a [[5.
+Mechanics/Items/Gaming Set.md\|gaming set]] applies to one type of game, such as Three-Dragon Ante or games of chance that use dice.

 #### Components

-A gaming set has all the pieces needed to play a specific game or type of game, such as a complete deck of cards or a board and tokens.
+A [[5.
+Mechanics/Items/Gaming Set.md\|gaming set]] has all the pieces needed to play a specific game or type of game, such as a complete deck of cards or a board and tokens.

 #### History